matthewgall/matthewgall.com/content/posts/building-throwaway-cloud.md

 ## Use Cases in the Wild

 **🛒 Stop E-commerce Fraud Before It Starts**
-Catch discount abuse, fake reviews, and bot accounts at signup.
-One major retailer reduced fraudulent registrations by 73% after integrating throwaway.cloud into their checkout flow.
+Catch discount abuse, fake reviews, and bot accounts at signup before they can cause damage.

 **🏦 Strengthen Financial Onboarding**
 Meet compliance requirements while reducing friction for legitimate users.
 Credit unions and fintech startups use our API to flag high-risk signups without blocking privacy-conscious users.